-Barton considers Student Housing an important part of your total education.
+Barton considers Residence Life an important part of your total education.
 Comfortable, wholesome living conditions have a marked influence on your scholarship, habits, attitudes and ideals.
-Your social life, loyalty to the College, attitude toward others, and your sense of belonging evolve from the community you'll join in Student Housing.
+Your social life, loyalty to the College, attitude toward others, and your sense of belonging evolve from the community you'll join in Residence Life.

-Student Housing is a melting pot of students with diverse backgrounds coming together to form a community as they advance their education.
+Residence Life is a melting pot of students with diverse backgrounds coming together to form a community as they advance their education.
 You'll be a part of the largest student interest group on campus!
-Barton Community College provides campus based housing that will accommodate a total of 426 residents with ADA compliant rooms available.
+Barton Community College provides campus based housing that will accommodate a total of 440 residents with ADA compliant rooms available.

-The Student Housing, Campus Life, and Student Services departments are dedicated to providing safe and comfortable living environments for all students, including those whose gender identity and/or expression differs from that of the sex assigned to them at birth.
+The Residence Life, Campus Life, and Student Services departments are dedicated to providing safe and comfortable living environments for all students, including those whose gender identity and/or expression differs from that of the sex assigned to them at birth.
 See the full statement.

 Resident Hall Requirements